machines-in-motion/dg_tutorial_with_turtlesim/readme.md

 ```

-DG_TURTLESIM_CONFIG_PATH is resolved during compilation to the file dg_turtlesim/config/turtlesim.yaml (see CMakeLists.txt).
+CONFIG_PATH is resolved during compilation to the file dg_turtlesim/config/turtlesim.yaml (see CMakeLists.txt).
 This file has already be mentionned when we described the code of the turtlesim device : there had to be a match between content in the source code of the device, and the signals declared by the device.

 The source code turtlesim_dg_main.cpp is used to generate the dg_turtlesim_run, which allows us to start dynamic graph.